Google Pixel Pass subscription is its answer to Apple One, new leak suggests

 Google is also seemingly making it easy to pick up a subscription, either via the Google Store or Google Fi.
 The latter, though, is restricted to US customers only, and Lee theorizes that the subscription service might also only be available to North American customers.
 However, if it's also going to be available via the Google Store, there's the possibility that a modified carrier-free version of the offer may come to other territories.

-The big question, of course, is how much Pixel Pass will cost subscribers; at this point, we don't have any details on pricing.
+The big question, of course, is how much Pixel Pass will cost subscribers; at this point, we don't have any specific details on plan pricing.

 Google has already generated a lot of public interest in its upcoming flagships by officially announcing them a couple of months in advance without revealing anything important about the devices themselves.